Michael Mahoney's new home page

 • C. Boutsidis, M. W. Mahoney, and P. Drineas,

-Technical Report, Preprint: arXiv:0812.4293 (2008) (arXiv).
+Technical Report, Preprint: arXiv:0812.4293 (2008) (arXiv),

-Proc.
-20-th Annual SODA, 968-977 (2009) (ps, pdf).
+Proc. of the 20-th Annual SODA, 968-977 (2009) (ps, pdf).

 • Algorithmic and Statistical Challenges in Modern Large-Scale Data Analysis are the Focus of MMDS 2008